 - 1. It will be at the Judge's discretion to decide if a competitor is unsafe or creates an unsafe atmosphere in which case it will be cause for elimination. - 2.
 Exhibitor safety should be a primary consideration. - 3.
 Tack and attire must be appropriate to the discipline to be ridden by the competitor. - 4.
 Horses must be shown with an "approved" bit.
 Twisted, burr, wire gag bits of any type are not permitted.
 Curb chains are also allowed and must be at least 1/2 inch in width and lie flat against the jaw.
 Mechanical Hackamores are prohibited.
 Ornamental bridles are permitted.
 Running martingales are permitted.
 Military martingales are permitted on military presentations only.
 Standing martingales or tie downs are prohibited. - 5.
-Western style saddles (either square or round skirt), English Hunt, all purpose, dressage, or sidesaddles made of leather or synthetic materials are permitted.
+Western style saddles (either square or round skirt), English Hunt, all purpose, dressage, or side-saddles made of leather or synthetic materials are permitted.
 Saddle pads are required.

 - 1. Classes are to be judged as follows: - a.
-50% Artistic Expression including creativity, originality, dramatic and or humorous value, and manners. - b.
-50% Technical Merit quality of movement, degree of difficulty, harmony between horse and rider. - c.
-Manners are a consideration. - d.
-Excessive speed or unsafe conduct is to be severely penalized or disqualified.
+Musical/Artistic Impression 25pts - b.
+Maneuvers (a minimum of 5 required) 25pts - c.
+Willingness/Responsiveness/Execution 20pts - d.
+Degree of difficulty 20pts - e.
+Attire/Costume 10pts - f.
+Excessive speed or unsafe conduct is to be severely penalized or disqualified. - g.
+50% Artistic Expression including creativity, originality, dramatic and or humorous value, and manners. - h.
+50% Technical Merit quality of movement, degree of difficulty, harmony between horse and rider. - i.
+Manners are a consideration.